How the Dragons Fund supports the scholarship process:

 - Carpe Mundi will review the applicants and notify the recipient of the scholarship award.
 Neither the García-Meza family nor employees, family members, staff, or contractors of Where There Be Dragons will be involved in the final decision-making process.

 - The scholarship recipient will have 10 days to accept or reject the scholarship.
 Should the recipient decline the scholarship, the Board will then select another recipient for the scholarship based on the same criteria outlined.

 - Once accepted, Where There Be Dragons will be in direct contact with the recipient to make the necessary arrangements to attend the Dragons Educator Program.

-- The Scholarship Award Recipient will be required to provide a written report of their experience to the COMMON Foundation, the García-Meza family, and Where There Be Dragons within 30 days of completion of the Dragons Educator Program attended.
-The report may be used to further the interests of the García-Meza Scholarship, the mission of the Dragons Global Education Fund and the COMMON Foundation.
+- The Scholarship Award Recipient will be required to provide a written report of their experience to Carpe Mundi, the García-Meza family, and Where There Be Dragons within 30 days of completion of the Dragons Educator Program attended.
+The report may be used to further the interests of the García-Meza Scholarship, the mission of the Dragons Fund.

 - International flight (Where There Be Dragons will coordinate booking)

 - All hotel accommodations

 - All meals